Can Firefighters Sue A Negligent Property Owner For Causing A Fire?

 A federal judge in Jacksonville also recently explained that Florida’s classification of firefighters as invitees also extends to cases under maritime law.
 The case before the judge, Jolly v.
 Hoegh Autoliners Shipping AS, arose from a cargo ship fire that occurred in June 2020.
 The vessel was hired to transport used and junked cars.
 During the loading process in a Jacksonville harbor, the vessel caught fire.
 Approximately 120 members of the Jacksonville Fire and Rescue Department (JFRD) responded at the scene.
 Several firemen sustained “severe burns, broken bones, lacerations, and emotional trauma,” according to court records.

 The injured firefighters subsequently sued several parties responsible for operating the cargo vessel, alleging their negligence caused the fire in the first place.
 Cases of this sort are governed by federal maritime law.
 But as the judge overseeing the case explained, Florida law and general maritime law “are in harmony with respect to whether rescuers, such as the Firemen, can recover against anyone whose negligence caused the situation giving rise to their injuries.”
 The judge therefore said the lawsuit could proceed and denied a defense motion to dismiss the case.

 Speak with a Florida Personal Injury Lawyer Today

 Even if you are not a firefighter, if you have been injured as an invitee on someone else’s property, it is important that you seek timely legal advice from a qualified Delray Beach premises liability attorney.
-Contact the Leifer Law Firm today to schedule a free case evaluation.
+Contact Leifer & Ramirez today to schedule a free case evaluation.